shadowkrr/notification_queue/README.md

 ```

 ## get.php
-### When file_get_contents is used and the response code is other than 200, it is loaded in the alert queue.
+When file_get_contents is used and the response code is other than 200, it is loaded in the alert queue.

 ## ping.php
 If you can not check the communication using ping, you can load it into the alert queue.

 ## push.php
 Notify all the information stored in the alert queue.

+## json.php
+If file_get_contents is used and the Json format is incorrect, it can be loaded into the alert queue

 ## queue.php
 A library function that packs data into the alert queue.